Seven Hills Hospital Philosophy

 The facility offers a dedicated treatment track for adolescents ages 11 to 17 that includes treatment for phobias, cutting, and eating disorders.
 Similarly, treatment for seniors offers programs for obsessive compulsive disorder, schizophrenia, and more.

 The team is led by a staff of psychiatrists, and also includes physicians, nurse practitioners, psychologists, licensed addiction counselors, and recreational therapists.
-Alumni polled by Rehabs.com gave the facility staff’s experience and level of training 4.75 out of five stars.
+Four alumni polled by Rehabs.com gave the facility staff’s experience and level of training an average 4.75 out of five stars.

 ACCOMMODATIONS & AMENITIES

 The facility offers 134 beds in rooms for two, plus food prepared by an on-site chef.
 Free daily transportation plus lunch and snacks are available for outpatient clients.
 Six alumni and their loved ones polled by Rehabs.com gave cleanliness an average rating of 4.6 stars.

 At the time of this writing, there have been six alumni polled by Rehabs.com.
 On average, the alumni gave the facility high ratings for most metrics.
 Five out of five stars were given for the fairness of the facility’s cell phone and visitation policy, for the ability of family and loved ones to participate in treatment through facility programming, for the cleanliness of the facility, and for the affordability and/or payment plans, scholarships, or financial assistance that were made available.
 These alumni gave the counseling options offered by the facility 4.7 stars and the experience and level of training of the staff 4.75 stars.